The key is to

 Traveling safely with your family means sticking together

-and keeping an eye on your children and
+and keeping an eye on your children and each other at all

 times.